Espresso

 Traditional serving:

-In Italy, espresso often comes with a small glass of water to cleanse your palate before or after drinking.
+In Italy, espresso is often served with a small glass of water.

 Customize It